rclone/rclone/CONTRIBUTING.md

       * `go test -v -remote TestRemote:`
       * `cd fs/sync`
       * `go test -v -remote TestRemote:`
-  * If you are making a bucket based remote, then check with this also
-      * `go test -v -remote TestRemote: -subdir`
-  * And if your remote defines `ListR` this also
+  * If your remote defines `ListR` check with this also
       * `go test -v -remote TestRemote: -fast-list`

 See the [testing](#testing) section for more information on integration tests.